 Measuring the Air Quality is highly important when we care about health.
 Based on the measurement we can take temporarily measures (ventilation or even working on other spots) or we can use it to improve air conditioning and filtering of the air.

 Interested?
 Have a look at the specifications of the HD50PM – very simple to install (power and a WiFi or cables network will do).
 Can be used with cloud storage, in a network of loggers or as stand-alone unit.
 Or just ask us for more information.
-Go here to see a demo page with live information of the HD50PM.

 Go here to see full details of this logger, including the datasheet and specifications.